Helsinki-NLP/mammoth/README.md

 The official documentation is available [here](https://opennmt.net/OpenNMT-py/).
-Our own modifications are documented under `docs'.
+Our own modifications are documented under `docs`.
 A preview is available https://github.com/Helsinki-NLP/mammoth-docs.
 During development, we document our features under `docs` markdown.
 In the official release, we integrate docs into Actions.